GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 26 Sep 2024: `s2cloudless` ARD reprocessing underway

+We have begun reprocessing the older Sentinel-2 ARD data that was [impacted by a bug](#may-2024-misclassification-issue-with-sentinel-2-s2cloudless-cloud-masking-from-2022) in the s2cloudless cloud masking layer.

+The addition of an offset factor in ESA's Sentinel-2 L1C Processing Baseline 4.0.0 [on January 25 2022](https://sentiwiki.copernicus.eu/web/s2-processing) led to the generation of incorrect `s2cloudless` cloud classifications in our systems.
+This resulted in an over classification of cloud, particularly over bare and agricultural regions

+Sentinel-2 `s2cloudless` data from January 25 2022 to June 7 2024 is affected, and we expect to replace these datasets over the next several months.

+In the meantime, we advise the users to avoid using `s2cloudless` for cloud masking on data between these two dates, and consider using the `Fmask` cloud mask as a temporary alternative during this period.

 ## 13 Sep 2024: Outage affecting multiple web services (Resolved)

 Multiple web services are experiencing an outage: DEA Explorer (Prod), DEA WCS (PROD - EKS), DEA WMS (PROD - EKS), and DEA WMTS (PROD - EKS).
 We are currently working on resolving the issue.
 See the [real-time status](https://status.dea.ga.gov.au/) of these services.